jpoesen/tok/README.md

 This module is meant as a starting point for developers.
 In its current state this module provides a new token 'foo' that references a specific field_collection (in code).

+There's obviously a lot than can be done to make this better, more generic, etc, but the goal is to keep this example easy to follow for everyone who's not a token/entity/field wrangling expert.

 **Dependencies:**

 * token